Eppo-exp/eppo-docs/docs/experiment-analysis/holdouts.md

 ### Configuring a Holdouts Analysis

-Create a new Holdout experiment over your desired date range by clicking on the "+Experiment" button on the Experiments tab.
+Create a new Holdout experiment over your desired date range by clicking on the "+Create" button on the Analysis tab.

 Configure the analysis with the variation names in your holdout, such as `status_quo` and `winning_variants`.
 This allows the Eppo generated SQL to correctly query the data in your warehouse.